carbon-language/carbon-lang/installers/local/README.md

 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception -->

 This installs carbon-explorer locally for experimental use on Mac/Linux.
+It's not recommended for most users.
 Bear in mind that Carbon Language is **experimental** and still has no compiler.
+See
-See [our project status](/README.md#project-status) for more information.
+[our project status](/README.md#project-status) for more information.

 To install to /usr, run: